meganjane333/hau_carbon/README.md

 # hau_carbon
 ## Harper Adams carbon data

-#### *Things to add to readme doc:*

-Title

 This project used the Agrecalc carbon calculator to calculate the carbon footprint for the Harper Adams farm (Future Farm).
 The data includes 'whole farm' calculations, and calclations for individual livestock groups and crop types.
 Currently we have included the carbon results for the years 2020, 2021 and 2022.

+### Table of contents
+Data dictionary - see docs folder

+#### *Things to add to readme doc:*
 description of the process to answer the question and why

-table of contents

 ##### *Other things to add?*

-How project came about

-motivation

-limitations

-challenges

-the problem this project aims to solve
+How project came about; the problem this project aims to solve

+motivation, limitations, challenges

 intended use

 credits and reference

-### Table of contents
-Data dictionary - see docs folder